 Do language learning apps really work?

-The best way to learn a new language is, of course, in the classroom.
+Of course, the best way to learn a new language is in the classroom.
 Nothing beats the time-tested immersion approach.

 For them, online language learning is fabulous.
 Technology and the internet have made language education way more straightforward than ever.